Over $400 Million Recovered For Our Clients “Roger K. Gelb is one of the area’s most respected and sought-after legal minds” – Washingtonian Magazine

 DC Uber Accident Lawyer Advice for Uber and UberEATS Accidents

 First, you must be online and available for a trip to be eligible for Uber’s insurance coverage.
 If you are offline, you are ineligible for Uber’s coverage.
+If you are on the app but not en route for a passenger, you are online.
 Moreover, Uber requires that you maintain personal automobile insurance at mandatory minimum limits to drive and deliver with Uber.
-Then, the policy behaves the same whether you exclusively deliver food on Uber Eats or drive passengers on Uber.
+The Uber policy behaves the same whether you exclusively deliver food on Uber Eats or drive passengers on Uber.
 The adverse driver’s insurance policy will be primary if you are not at fault.
-You can only use Uber’s insurance policy in two scenarios when you are not at fault.
+You can only use Uber’s insurance policy in two scenarios when you are not at fault as the Uber driver.

 First, if the adverse driver has no insurance.
 In that case, you can make an uninsured motorist claim.